How to clean leather shoes and keep them looking great for less

-Can you suggest some ways to clean and maintain leather shoes?
+Can you suggest some tips for cleaning leather shoes and maintaining them?
 Thank you in advance for your assistance.

 Air Force Method

 I clean off my leather shoes and then apply good old petroleum jelly to them with a cloth, rubbing in a circular motion.
 Let them sit a bit, and then wipe the jelly off with a clean cloth.
 After that, take a used pair of pantyhose and shine them up!
-I learned this little trick in the Air Force!
+I learned this little trick for how to clean leather shoes in the Air Force!
 By the way, I'm a woman!

 Try using Goop waterless hand cleaner.
 It will clean and condition leather.
 I use it for all my saddles, bridles anything leather.
 Even leather furniture.
 It works on all shoes, both leather and man made material.
 It is also the greatest pre-wash you can use.
 It gets all kind of stains out and its cheap.